12 Fun Things to Do in Temecula California

 Last Updated:

-Known for its picturesque wine county, historic Old Town, and hot air ballooning, Temecula is a city you don’t want to miss!
+Known for its picturesque wine country, historic Old Town, and hot air ballooning, Temecula is a city you don’t want to miss!

 Only an hour north of San Diego, the city receives plenty of visitors each year.
 Most visitors come for the wine (there are nearly 50 wineries in Temecula Valley!), but there are lots of other attractions for you to enjoy, too.